 The Jews are still subjected to odious distinctions in many parts of Germany.
 In Prussia they enjoy protection the same as the other citizens.
 In Hannover they are not allowed to hold land, and each Jewish family must pay the sovereign a certain sum of money for protection.
 There are some certain trades which none of them are allowed to practise, and no one must live in the old town of Hannover.
 The poorer classes of Germans hate and despise Jews, because they envy them their wealth.
 Excluded from all places of honour and trust, the Jews naturally sought wealth as a means of buying protection and respect.
 They have not been strictly scrupulous in the means of obtaining it, and their conduct now serves as an excuse for persecuting them.
-The poorer classes of the Germans believe the most absurd stories of the Jews; such as, that they possess the power to make people wither and die under the curse which they have uttered in secret, and that children are driven mad by the wrath of their parents. \ in vain for examples of tolerance in other European countries similar to what are found in Germany.
+The poorer classes of the Germans believe the most absurd stories of the Jews; such as, that they possess the power to make people wither and die under the curse which they have uttered in secret, and that children are driven mad by the wrath of their parents.?

+Toleration, in its most lovely form, seems to exist both in public and private life, to regulate the manners of the people, and to sway the councils of monarchs.
+We learn from history also, that this has long been the case, and we shall probably seek in vain for examples of tolerance in other European countries similar to what are found in Germany.
 When Louis XIV. of France was persecuting and banishing the Hugonots, John Frederick, the Duke of Kalenberg, and a friend of Louis, allowed his Protestant subjects to live in peace.
 This prince governed between the years 1665 and 1679; he was a zealous Catholic, surrounded by priests; he had the highest opinion of his own powers, frequently styling himself emperor in his own dominions; he was an active and intelligent prince.
-The greater part of his subjects were Protestants, yet he never ill-treated nor oppressed them, nor made any efforts to convert them to the Catholic faith. \ When we compare his conduct. to that of our James II. we immediately perceive either a superior penetration, or a want of that fiery zeal which drove our sovereign from his throne.
+The greater part of his subjects were Protestants, yet he never ill-treated nor oppressed them, nor made any efforts to convert them to the Catholic faith.
+When we compare his conduct to that of our James II. we immediately perceive either a superior penetration, or a want of that fiery zeal which drove our sovereign from his throne.